 India is very humid and especially during the rainy season (last August we got caught up in the middle of pretty heavy rain storms more than once), there is the risk of dengue fever, a debilitating disease transmitted by a mosquito.
-Here follow your common sense such as avoiding puddles where mosquitoes thrive, use mosquito repellent when you go out and also some for the house.
+Here follow your common sense such as avoiding puddles where mosquitoes thrive, using mosquito repellent when you go out, and also some for the house.

 Tourism in India keeps thriving so they are well equipped to treat this type of disease or to provide proper medicine for food poisoning, but keeping in mind some of the precautions, from eating safely in India to the things to avoid in India, will help you better enjoy your trip.